 For many years I’ve been longing to visit the Sawtooth Range in Idaho, and last week I finally got the chance!
 We went on a 7-day backpacking trek through the range, starting from Pettit Lake and ending at Redfish Lake, taking a few detours along the way.
 The Sawtooths did not disappoint, with their seemingly endless supply of emerald lakes surrounded by jagged granite spires.

-Trip Reports: Trekking Through The Sawtooths, Idaho - August 2011
+Trekking through the Sawtooths, Idaho - August 2011

 Not seen in these photos are the swarms of mosquitos everywhere.
 Those pesky bastards would not leave us alone!
 We hiked up to this ridge mainly just to escape the mosquitos at the lake we were camped at; but they were up on the ridge too!
 Thank heavens for deet.

 The first few days we had beautiful partly cloudy weather, but the next few days were totally sunny – great for trekking but not so great for photography.
 Nevertheless we had a blast backpacking through this new mountain range, jumping in the lakes, and camping in some of the most spectacular campsites ever.

 During our trek here in early August, about 15 minutes or so after sunset every night there was about 5 minutes of the most brilliant magenta rays that illuminated the western sky.